wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

    The email addresses or account names of the users must be delimited by comma, space, or a new line.

-### Step 4: Assign Roles
+### Step 4: Assign Roles and Invite the User

-1. Select a mandatory role to assign.
+1. Select a mandatory organization role to assign.

    The **Organization Member** role is selected by default and is the minimum mandatory role to assign.

    You can also assign an additional role.
-For example **Support User**.
+For example, **Support User**.
 This means that the user will have read-only access to the VMware Cloud organization resources and will be able to submit and manage support tickets.
 For information about the VMware Cloud organization roles, see [What Organization roles are available in VMware Cloud Services](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-C11D3AAC-267C-4F16-A0E3-3EDF286EBE53.html).

    ![A screenshot with the Organization Member role, selected by default and the Support user additional role selected.](images/csp-mandatory-roles.png)

-2. Assign Operations for Applications service roles.
+2. Assign Operations for Applications service roles for an Operations for Applications instance.
    1. Click **Add a service**.
    1. From the drop-down menu select **VMware Aria Operations for Applications**.
       ![A screenshot with the Operations for Applications service selected.](images/csp-select-service.png)
-   1. In a multi-tenant environment, select the service instance to which you want to invite the user.
+   1. In a multi-tenant environment, select the service instance to which you want to invite the new user.
       ![A screenshot with the Operations for Applications service instance selected.](images/csp-select-aoa-service.png)
    1. Assign the service roles to the user.